 - Amazon vs your self-hosted e-commerce site

 Clearly, you don’t manage or own any inventories.
 Thus, limited options in assessing product quality.
 However, you are responsible for customer satisfaction.
-The later include managing a high volume of unsatisfied customers.
+The latter include managing a high volume of unsatisfied customers.

 If well done with high-value ticket products or fast-moving products of high value it can be very lucrative.
 On the flip side if the products are poorly manufactured it could quickly turn into a nightmare.
 This approach will get you banned on Amazon marketplace.